 ECA proudly presents The Climate Activist Toolkit, a 3-part summer workshop series designed to build our strengths as climate advocates.
-These facilitated workshops will cover a range of topics including Tools for Meeting with Elected Officials, The Power of Personal Stories, and Communicating for Climate Action.
+These facilitated workshops will cover a range of topics including Tools for Meeting with Elected Officials, The Power of Personal Stories, and Writing for Change.
 We’ll dive into helpful skills, tools and strategies relevant to our members working at local, state, and federal levels.
 Participants will engage in small-group work (via Zoom breakout rooms) to discuss personal strategies and ideas, practice skills through role play, and plan how to engage in actions.
 Together we’ll learn, prepare to take action, meet new ECA folks, and have fun.
 For the full experience, we encourage live, online participation for these workshops, however anyone who registers will receive the recordings.

 ECA is proud to offer our workshops for free, with a suggested donation of $25.00 for the series.
 ECA relies on your contributions to continue to provide climate-related programming directly to elders.
 There’s an option to donate when you register, and consider making it a monthly gift!

 6:00 – 7:30 PM (ET) | 3:00 – 4:30 PM (PT)

 July 28 – Tools for Meeting with Elected Officials

 Do you know how to find and contact elected officials?
 Would you like to know how to set up or attend a meeting with an elected official?
 Are you wondering what a standard meeting might look like?
 Do you want to build personal confidence in speaking about the climate emergency with those in seats of power?
 This workshop will provide tools and resources that will help you know what to anticipate and engage more comfortably with elected officials.
 Participants will use breakout rooms to strategize and role play.